No. 2 Squadron RCAF: Day bombing squadron

-Civil government support squadron
+Civil Government Air Operations squadron

-No. 2 (Operations) Squadron was formed at High River, Alberta on 1 April 1925 under the control of RCAF headquarters, one of four squadrons authorized to carry out missions in support of government agencies.
+RCAF Station High River was redesignated No. 2 (Operations) Squadron in July 1925, retroactive to 1 April under the control of RCAF headquarters, one of five squadrons authorized to carry out missions in support of government agencies.
 Commanded by Squadron Leader A.A.L.
 Cuffe, it flew forestry patrols over Alberta to support civil government with sub-bases at Pincher Creek and Eckville.
 Flight Lieutenant R. Collis replaced Cuffe on 19 October 1926, and would lead the squadron for the rest of its military career.
 Equipped with the de Havilland DH.4, Avro 552A, and Avro 504N, it tested two Armstrong Whitworth Siskins between 22 June and 14 July 1927.
 Of the latter, one crashed on 28 June with the loss of its pilot and the other was returned to Camp Borden.
-Due to opposition to the RCAF performing civil operations, the squadron was transferred to the nominally civilian Directorate of Civil Government Air Operations on 1 July 1927 and its designation lapsed.
-Retroactively redesignated as No. 2 (Training) Squadron on 1 April, the squadron was reformed a year later as an advanced training unit, but due to a lack of aircraft, funding, and personnel it only existed on paper.
+Due to opposition to the RCAF performing civil operations, the squadron was transferred to the nominally civilian Directorate of Civil Government Air Operations as the High River Air Station on 1 July 1927 and its service designation lapsed.

+The squadron number was immediately repurposed for No. 2 (Training) Squadron.
+Authorized at Camp Borden on 1 April 1927 and redesignated the following year as an advanced training squadron, the unit only existed on paper due to a lack of aircraft, funding, and personnel.
+It was deleted from authorized establishments for 1929.